-Thereof about 21% reduction through measures along the value chain.
+\ Thereof about 21% reduction through measures along the value chain.
 Remaining emissions are reduced by a decreasing construction demand as well as the contribution of recarbonation.

-CCUS: Carbon Capture technologies aiming at reducing CO2 emissions in the atmosphere through CO2 storage (CCS) and appropriate procedures for CO2 utilisation (CCU). capture and its subsequent utilisation and storage (CCUS).
-This is based on the prerequisite that all other potential levers available for reduction have been exhausted to such an extent that the use of CCUS is solely restricted to the amounts of CO_2 which cannot be reduced by conventional means.
+\\ CCUS: Carbon Capture technologies aiming at reducing CO2 emissions in the atmosphere through CO2 storage (CCS) and appropriate procedures for CO2 utilisation (CCU).

-External effects which cannot be directly influenced and which are considered to be reduction factors in both scenarios include the natural process of recarbonation1, i.e. CO_2 absorption by the concrete, and a slight decrease in the construction demand.
-The possible active carbonation of fresh or hardened concrete (mineralisation) is assigned to the CO_2 utilisation technologies (CCU) in this study.
+External effects which cannot be directly influenced and which are considered to be reduction factors in both scenarios include the natural process of recarbonation1), i.e. CO2 absorption by the concrete, and a slight decrease in the construction demand.
+The possible active carbonation of fresh or hardened concrete (mineralisation) is assigned to the CO2 utilisation technologies (CCU) in this study.